We build the software that prices sports markets.

 Third-Party Accreditation

-All participants verified accredited by third-party service meeting the Rule 506(c) safe harbor — applied to all offerings as operational policy.
+All participants verified accredited by an independent third-party service, applied across the platform as operational policy.

 Not values.
 Rules we follow.